-Employers have a duty of care to ensure the health and safety of their employees and during the winter months they must minimize the risks from snow and ice.
+Employers have a duty of care to ensure the health and safety of their employees, and during the winter months they must minimise the risks from snow and ice.
 As with any health and safety assessment and policy, your business needs to plan for adverse weather conditions.
 Potential hazards need to be identified, and measures need to be taken to reduce those risks.

-Slips, trips and falls increase during the winter season for a number of reasons: there is less daylight, leaves fall onto paths and become wet and slippery and cold weather spells cause ice and snow to build up on paths.
+Slips, trips and falls increase during Winter for a number of reasons: there is less daylight, leaves fall onto paths and become wet and slippery and cold weather spells cause ice and snow to build up on paths.

 Slips, trips and falls happen year-round, but during colder months, ice and snow create a more hazardous environment that increases the risk of injury at work.
 Employers have a duty to ensure that the surface of every traffic route on their premises, whether that be roads or pavements, is suitable for the purpose for which it is used and does not expose their employees to the risk of slipping.

 You must identify the hazards associated with snow and ice as part of your site risk assessment.
-Then you need to take steps to ensure they are minimized.
+Then you need to take steps to ensure they are minimised.

 The most common method used to melt existing snow and ice and prevent new ice from forming on surfaces is gritting as it is relatively cheap, quick and easy to carry out.

 Gritting should be carried out when frost, ice or snow is forecast or when walkways are likely to be damp or wet and the floor temperatures are at, or below freezing.
 The best times are early in the evening before the frost settles and/or early in the morning before employees arrive.